anaraquelou/ds-em-producao/README.md

 | 09 - Homes with condition 3 or less sare 30% cheaper.             | False | 30% cheaper | 38.2% cheaper | Adjust |
 | 10 - Homes with a view are 20% more expensive. | False | 20% greater | 73.4% greater | Adjust |

-# 6. Top 3 Insights
+# 6. Machine Learning Model Applied

 After adjusting the hypothesys statements in the exploration data three insights